wernerglinka/aiandyou/src/pages/index.md

 intro:
   section1: |
     _From SIRI to self-driving cars, artificial intelligence is progressing rapidly.
-Will communities of color be prepared for AI related opportunities and challenges impacting their neighborhoods?_
+Will communities of color be prepared for AI related opportunities and challenges impacting their lives?_
   image: "/uploads/aiandyou5.jpeg"
   section2: |-
     While no one can foresee exactly how this will play out, a mountain of evidence suggests that just like during past technological leaps, the fears —though realistic — can be managed through education and dialogue.